jscs-dev/node-jscs/README.md

 Type: `Array` or `Boolean`

-Values: Array of quoted operators or `true` to require space before all possible binary operators
+Values: Array of quoted operators or `true` to require space before all possible binary operators without comma operator, since it's rarely used with this rule

 #### Example